Verizon continues to upgrade M - GuruFocus.com

 As 5G technology advances and is even more widely adopted by consumers the variety of solutions that will use Verizon’s network will continue to evolve as well.

-The recent network upgrades have led to customers having the best experience on the Verizon network in Memphis, TN, according to the nation’s most rigorous scientific testing company RootMetrics®.
-In the most recent test measuring performance of major wireless carriers throughout Memphis, Verizon is unbeaten for overall network performance, as well as in categories including reliability, speed, and performance in texts and calls.
-Today’s results show great speeds for Verizon customers in Memphis with Verizon’s median download speed increasing 85% and median upload speeds increasing 25% since last year* in the market and peak download speeds of up to 508 Mbps.
+The recent network upgrades have led to customers and visitors to Madison, WI having the best experience when using the Verizon network, according to the nation’s most rigorous scientific testing company RootMetrics®.
+In the most recent test measuring performance of major wireless carriers throughout Madison, Verizon wins for overall network performance, and in fact is unbeaten in every single category tested including accessibility, reliability, speed and performance in texts and calls.
+Today’s results show great speeds for Verizon customers in Madison with Verizon’s median download speed increasing 94% and median upload speeds increasing by 35% since last year* in the market.
+Testing showed peak speeds of up to 398 Mbps.

 Services from the network customers rely on